synthome-dev/synthome/packages/synthome-sdk/README.md

 # @synthome/sdk

-TypeScript SDK for the Synthome Video API - Generate and manipulate videos with AI models from Replicate, Fal, and Google Cloud.
+TypeScript SDK for the Synthome Video API - Composable AI Media Toolkit for Replicate, Fal, and Google Cloud.

 ## Installation